eclipse-uprotocol/up-transport-zenoh-rust/README.md

 ## Examples

-The examples of using up-client-zenoh-rust can be found in [up-zenoh-example-rust](https://github.com/eclipse-uprotocol/up-zenoh-example-rust).
+The examples of using up-transport-zenoh-rust can be found in [up-zenoh-example-rust](https://github.com/eclipse-uprotocol/up-zenoh-example-rust).

 ## Note